stefanodipierro/django-nextjs-blog/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus has shifted to post-deployment validation and documentation of SEO enhancements.
+The current focus is on addressing pending tasks and any known issues.

 ## Recent Changes
 - Fixed Docker environment issues including container configuration